cincinnati99sampras_rafter

 W Patrick Rafter 7-6(7), 6-3

-# In those long tie-breaks, Sampras saved 3 set points vs Siemerink, none vs Agassi and 1 vs Rafter
+☆ In those three prolonged tie-breaks, Sampras saved: 3 set points vs Siemerink, none vs Agassi and 1 vs Rafter

 Leave a Reply